SAF. What is it, and why is everyone talking about it?

 Carbon offsets

 SAF reduces emissions by over 70% compared to old-school fossil fuels.
-But let's keep it real – there are still some emissions resulting from SAF production and transportation, as well as a bit from its biomass source.
+But let's keep it real – there are still some arbon and non-carbon emissions resulting the use of SAF, SAF production and transportation, as well as a bit from its biomass source.

-Carbon offsets are a recognised and verifiable way to compensate for unavoidable emissions, and alongside our fleet and fuel initiatives, they’ll play a supporting role in helping us to achieve our net zero by 2050 goal.
-We’ll only invest in high quality and Gold Standard carbon reduction and removal projects, including reforestation, renewable energy and carbon removal technology like Direct Air Capture.
+Carbon offsets are a recognised and verifiable way to compensate for residual emissions, and alongside our fleet and fuel initiatives, they’ll play a supporting role in helping us to achieve our net zero by 2050 goal.
+Because not all carbon offsets are robust or of equal quality, we’ll only invest in credible carbon reduction that are made eligible under the Carbon Reduction Scheme for International Aviation (CORSIA)

 Our plans to remove and offset carbon: